spader7/obsidian-git-sync/föreläsningar/Computer graphics/What is computer graphics (overwiev of the course).md

 	- discuss the question from each abstract in the group
 - Summary
 	-  write a summary of the group discussion
+	- Should be written after the 2 hrs , but TAKE NOTES
 - Examples exist on canvas

-### Books
+### Book
+- ###  Real-Time Rendering (fourth Edition)
 	- book is available online for free
 	- physical copies at the library (can't borrow)
 	- can buy physical copy
+- Lectures only cover the introduction to each topic
+- you willsue the when you write your:
+	- seminat abstract
+	- home exam